LordZeuss/arr-installer/README.md

 I am not responsible for how you use these programs, I just wanted to write a script to see if it was possible to do so.
 Do not download any illegal content.

 # Programs Included
+* Portainer   -interface to manage containers (This is an essential)
 * Sonarr      -for TV shows
 * Radarr      -for Movies
 * Jackett     -indexing for Sonarr/Radarr
 * Prowlarr    -indexing for Sonarr/Radarr (Better than Jackett)
 * Readarr     -Like sonarr/radarr but for books
-* Bazarr      -Another Arr program that downloads subtitles
+* Bazarr      -Arr program that downloads subtitles
-* Portainer   -interface to manage containers (This is an essential)
-* qBittorrent -Torrent Client
-* Deluge      -Torrent Client
-* Transmission -Torrent Client
+* Lidarr      -Arr program for music
 ## Extra Programs Included
-* AdGuard     -DNS Adblocker, similar to pi-hole
+* AdGuard Home    -DNS Adblocker, similar to pi-hole
-* Readarr     -Like sonarr/radarr but for books
-* Bazarr      -Another Arr program that downloads subtitles
-* Lidarr      -Arr program for music
 * Heimdall    -A way to view the status on your containers.
 Isn't a portainer replacement.
+## Torrent Clients Included
+* qBittorrent
+* Deluge
+* Transmission
 ## Media Servers Included
 * Jellyfin
 * Plex